pimutils/khal/doc/source/usage.rst

            khal list --format "{title} {description}"

+.. option:: --json FIELD ...

+   Works similar to :option:`--format`, but instead of defining a format string a JSON object is created for each specified field.
+The matching events are collected into a JSON array.

 .. option:: --day-format DAYFORMAT

    works similar to :option:`--format`, but for day headings.
 It only has a few